Hiring for small teams: what we’ve learned in the past 2 years

-Onboarding process is your chance to cause self-inflicted pain on your business.
+The onboarding process is your chance to cause self-inflicted pain to your business.

-If you screw this up, the great talent you hired can turn into a pumpkin with irrelevant information and unrealistic ideas about what they really should be doing right now.
-And even worse, they will pass the wrong information on to people they hire, and next thing you know, your company is a complete mess.
+If you screw this up, the great talent you hired can turn into a pumpkin.
+They will have irrelevant information and unrealistic ideas about what they really should be doing right now.
+Even worse, they will pass the wrong information on to people they hire, making your company a complete mess.